no4paragon/angular-ionic-todo/README.md

 # Documentation

-The following links listed bellow are from Ionic's official website, and will provide important tools and guidelines to help build your Ionic mobile app:
+The following links listed below are from Ionic's official website, and will provide important tools and guidelines to help build your Ionic mobile app:

 - [Ionic Home](https://ionicframework.com/docs/)